Healthcare System in Colombia for Expats

 - Check your immunizations and vaccines and make sure you have the necessary shots for the region

-- As of a few years ago there is a full coverage plan that compliments the EPS coverage for people over 60 years old, called Plan Complementario 60 Plus
+- As of a few years ago, there is a full coverage plan that complements the EPS coverage for people over 60 years old, called Plan Complementario 60 Plus

 - Know the emergency numbers, including 123 for police, 132 for fire, and 125 for medical emergencies.
 Have your insurance information readily available.